mbachmann/spring-boot-todo-app/README.md

 ## The project structure

-The structure of the project consists of files for the backend in main/java and files for the web application in resources folder.
+The final structure of the project consists of files for the backend in main/java and files for the web application in resources folder.
 The project has beside the basic profile three additional spring profiles (dev, h2 and mysql).
 The _Dockerfile_ allows you to create a deployable container.
 The docker-compose files are demonstrating how to configure and orchestrate the containers.